Jgardner91/Regression/README.md

 Models

 A simple linear regression model was used and ended up producing the best results.
 A second degree polynomial model was also used, but ended up producing a much lower R^2.
 The backbone of the linear regression model is Ordinary Least Squares.
-Gradient descent wasnt used, and could potentially be used if i end up incorporating a much larger data set.

 Most of my features were in similar numerical intervals, so there wasnt much need for scaling.
 I ran a scaled ridged regression, and came up with an almost identical R^2